Empowering Training Initiatives

 According to the Center for the Study of Global Christianity, as many as 85% of ministry workers in these areas have no formal theology education or training in identifying, equipping and recruiting new pastors.
 While there are just under 300 Protestant seminaries in North America, serving half a billion people, there are approximately 40 in Africa for three times as many people.
 When looking at the population shifts that will occur over the next 30 years, the disparity in available Christian education will only get worse.

 We understand that the specific needs of each community we partner with will be very different.
 The pastors we partner with will have differing levels of education, and the local ministry needs will be diverse.
 Therefore, we want to ensure that the resources we provide meet those specific needs.
-To help address these growing needs, our organization will come alongside these pastors and provide the teaching and resources they need to continue to grow personally, spiritually and doctrinally.
+Through targeted fundraising, we equip indigenous church planters with the tools for personal and professional growth, including connection to partners for construction of ministry spaces and custom curricula.

-To that end, our schools will ensure that pastors partnering with our program receive the training they need, which includes:
+To that end, schools funded by EFI will ensure that pastors partnering with our program receive the training they need, which includes:

-1. Live teaching from lead pastors, ministry leaders, and biblical scholars in a week-long intensive format several times a year
+1. Live teaching from lead pastors, ministry leaders, and biblical scholars in weekly teaching and week-long intensives several times a year

 2. School materials and other ministry resources in the student's native language